FalconSlayer51/Media3MusicApp/README.md

 ## Getting Started

-Follow these steps to get Media3 up and running on your local machine.
+Follow these steps to get Project up and running on your local machine.

 1. Clone the repository:
    ```bash